 One of the biggest challenges now is having service dogs be accepted in society.
 Even though we’ve seen guide dogs for the blind for years, I have heard of people causing trouble for those who try to enter places like a restaurant with a service dog, even though it’s against the law to bar entry.
 Service dogs are a special group that are given full entry through the Americans with Disabilities Act, different from a therapy dog like mine, who must be wearing his Good Dog Foundation bandanna and be expected at the facility to be allowed into a place where dogs are not usually welcome.
 Because some injuries are not obvious, such as psychiatric disorders, head injuries, or seizures, those who have service dogs have experienced prejudice and been thrown out of businesses and other places because the owners or workers didn’t understand the need for the dog.
 Some dogs are trained to alert to seizures, so while someone may look fine entering a restaurant, the dog can be there to sense a seizure before it happens and prevent injury.
 Some dogs work with autistic children, keeping them from running off or calming them during a tantrum.
 The value of the dog may not be obvious right away, but any certified service dog is allowed in all public places.

 So, this holiday season, besides buying these great books as stocking stuffers, consider volunteering with one of these organizations—they all need more help!
 When I get to snuggle a 10-day old puppy at Guiding Eyes I know that I’m part of a bigger system where the ultimate goal is for the dog to help a blind person gain more independence.
 In fact, right now I am babysitting a Guiding Eyes dog that belongs to a Tarrytown resident who needs to go somewhere tomorrow that he feels would be too loud and crowded for [the dog].
 Giuseppe gets a sleepover and I get to enjoy the company of this well-trained guide dog.
 Many dogs don’t make it through the program as a guide dog, but may go on to help autistic children or work in law enforcement.
-Those who can’t do those things are adopted as family pets, and the adoption fee helps fund the programs, since service dogs are generally provided free of charge.
+Those who can’t do those things are adopted as family pets, and the adoption fee helps fund the programs, since service dogs are generally provided free of charge, however if there aren’t any shelters nearby then consider going on online puppy adoption sites to see if you can find your new companion.
 When I think of that young woman who, in the prime of life, lost her arms while serving in the military, it feels good to know that even if I only work with the dog on a few weekends, I’m part of what helps these dogs grow and develop and become service dogs someday for another injured or disabled person.
 Reading Mr. Montalvan’s book helped me to see the end result of working with these dogs in my small part.

 Tuesday helped him move on to the next phase of his life, and got him back among the living, after coming back from terrible injuries and trauma.
 And I’m sure that during this holiday season he is grateful to have Tuesday in his life.